Product Review · · 7 min read

 I didn't want to spend $1000 on an Iceco cooler, so I chose the Alpicool cooler at $379 instead.

-In this post, I share my observations and learnings on the road.
-If you want to purchase a battery pack or portable cooler, I hope this post will be helpful for you.
+In this post, I share my observations and learnings from the road.
+I hope this post will be helpful for you if you want to purchase a battery pack or portable cooler.

 Equipment